dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 *Note: On Windows, please ensure you have VS 2015 installed to get the native toolset and work within a VS 2015 x64 Native Tools command prompt.*

-* Create a folder layout, similar to the [HelloWorld sample](https://github.com/dotnet/core/tree/master/samples/helloworld), containing the source file and corresponding project.json.
-You can use the source file and project.json from the sample as a starting point.

 * Ensure that you have done a repo build per the instructions above.
 * Extract the contents of `<repo_root>/bin/product/<OS>_<Arch>_<BuildType>/.nuget/toolchain.<OS>-<Arch>-<BuildType>.Microsoft.DotNet.ILCompiler.Development*.nupkg` to a folder, say, **c:\extractedilc**
+* Create a new folder and switch into it.
+* Issue the command, `dotnet init`, on the command/shell prompt.
+This will add a template source file and corresponding project.json.
+If you get an error, please ensure the [pre-requisites](prerequisites-for-building.md) are installed.

 ## Using RyuJIT ##